abhishek-g-suresh/docs-csm/install/common-pre-install/hpcm_installation-cpi.md

          ![alt text](../../img/install/16.png)

-         Select no as we don't need separate network interfaces for BMC and Management network.
+         Select No as we don't need separate network interfaces for BMC and Management network.

          ![alt text](../../img/install/17.png)